Shruthi213/LeetCode_SQL/README.md

 If there is a tie between two scores, both should have the same ranking.
 After a tie, the next ranking number should be the next consecutive integer value.
 In other words, there should be no holes between ranks.
 Return the result table ordered by score in descending order.
+### Question 14:Consecutive Numbers
+Find all numbers that appear at least three times consecutively.
+Return the result table in any order.
+The result format is in the following example.
 Return the result table in any order.
 The result format is in the following example.

 ### Question 13 : Second Highest Salary
 Write a solution to find the second highest distinct salary from the Employee table.
 If there is no second highest salary, return null (return None in Pandas)